Yiewsley: Diversification of industry from the mid-1800s

 In 1920 the Admiralty Engineering Laboratory was operational in the south of the Yiewsley Urban District, specializing in experimental work for the Royal Navy.
-During the war the Sonic laboratory had been established in the building to develop the engineering inventions of George Constantinescu.
+During the war the Sonic laboratory had been established in the building to develop the engineering inventions of George (Gogu) Constantinescu.
 Constantinescu had begun the development the Constantinesco-Colley Fire Control Timing Gear (C.C.
-Gear) for synchronizing machine gun fire through aircraft propellers at his laboratory at Alperton.
+Gear) for synchronizing machine gun fire through aircraft propellers at his laboratory at the Haddon Engineering Works in Alperton.
 His system worked by using wave pulses which were generated and transmitted from a column of fluid (90% paraffin to 10% of B.B.
 Mobiloil or P.924 (anti-freezing) oil) instead of a system of mechanical linkages which had been used in aircraft up until then.
-The C.C.
-Gear was not only more reliable than a mechanical linkage system, but also allowed a higher rate of fire.
-The first working C.C. gear was air-tested in August 1916 and was fitted to No.55 Squadron's DH.4's when they arrived in France in March 1917.
+Once initial operational issues were overcome, the C.C.
+Gear was not only more reliable than a mechanical linkage system, but also allowed a higher rate of fire and was readily adaptable to any type of engine and airframe.
+The first working C.C. gear was successfully air-tested on a B.E.2c aircraft in August 1916 and was fitted to No.55 Squadron's DH.4's before their arrival in France on 6 March 1917.
+In the following days they were joined by Bristol Fighters of No 48 Squadron and SE5's of No 56 Squadron.
+During the period March to December 1917 a total of 6,000 C.C. gears were issued.
 From November 1917 the C.C.
-Gear was fitted to all new British-made aircraft with synchronized guns and is considered to have played a significant role in achieving final air superiority over the Luftstreitkrafte.
-On Tuesday 25 March 1919 Queen Mary and Queen Marie of Romania visited the Sonic laboratory.
+Gear was fitted to all new British-made aircraft with synchronized guns.
+Between January and October 1918, 20,000 C.C.
+Gears were delivered and it is considered to have played a significant role in achieving final air superiority over the Luftstreitkrafte.
+On 25 March 1919 Queen Mary and Queen Marie of Romania visited the Sonic laboratory.
 Constantinescu was warmly congratulated by the two queens for his work.